 This is why the RIO module is compiled with -XTrustworthy, to allow the Danger module to import it.
 The -XTrustworthy flag doesn't place any restrictions on the module like -XSafe does.
 Instead the module author claims that while code may use unsafe features internally, it only exposes an API that can used in a safe manner.
+The use of -XTrustworthy by itself marks the module as trusted.
 There is an issue here as -XTrustworthy may be used by an arbitrary module and module author.
-Because of this for trustworthy modules to be considered trusted, and so allowed to be used in -XSafe compiled code, the client C compiling the code must tell GHC that they trust the package the trustworthy module resides in.
-This is essentially a way of for C to say, while this package contains trustworthy modules that can be used by untrusted modules compiled with -XSafe, I trust the author(s) of this package and trust the modules only expose a safe API.
+To control the use of trustworthy modules it is recommended to use the -fpackage-trust flag.
+This flag adds an extra requirement to the trust check for trustworthy modules, such that for trustworthy modules to be considered trusted, and allowed to be used in -XSafe compiled code, the client C compiling the code must tell GHC that they trust the package the trustworthy module resides in.
+This is essentially a way of for C to say, while this package contains trustworthy modules that can be used by untrusted modules compiled with -XSafe , I trust the author(s) of this package and trust the modules only expose a safe API.
 The trust of a package can be changed at any time, so if a vulnerability found in a package, C can declare that package untrusted so that any future compilation against that package would fail.
-For a more detailed overview of this mechanism see Section 7.20.4.
+For a more detailed overview of this mechanism see Section 7.23.4.

-So Danger can import module RIO because RIO is marked trustworthy.
-Thus, Danger can make use of the rioReadFile and rioWriteFile functions to access permitted file names.
+In the example, Danger can import module RIO because RIO is marked trustworthy.
+Thus, Danger can make use of the rioRead-File and rioWriteFile functions to access permitted file names.
 The main application then imports both RIO and Danger.
 To run the plugin, it calls RIO.runRIO Danger.runMe within the IO monad.
 The application is safe in the knowledge that the only IO to ensue will be to files whose paths were approved by the pathOK test.

-7.20.2 Safe Language
+7.23.2 Safe Language